If you’re looking for a savory breakfast bowl recipe that fills you up and keeps you going all day, this is it! It’s vegetarian and gluten-free!

 Two savory breakfast bowls with eggs, vegetables and hummus

-I like to think of these bowls as a great way to use up what ingredients and vegetables I have on hand to make a colorful and satisfying savory breakfast bowl.
-Here's my quick guide for how to make the perfect breakfast bowls that are satisfying and won't leave you heavy or tired:
+Like my savory yogurt bowls, I like to think of these breakfast bowls as a great way to use up what I have on hand.
+Here’s my quick guide for how to make a Mediterranean breakfast bowl that is filling, but won’t leave you feeling heavy or tired:

 • Start with the protein.
-In my case, I went for protein from two different sources, eggs and hummus (chickpeas are powerhouse with loads of additional nutrition as well as plant-based protein).
-Make this bowl your own and cook up the eggs You can cook up the eggs any way you want, and you can use egg whites only if you need to.
-And you don't have to stick to plain hummus, try avocado hummus, roasted red pepper hummus, beet hummus, or even white bean hummus.
-(Make the hummus ahead of time and keep it in the fridge, but it's fine to use store-bought if you need to)
+I opted for protein from two sources: eggs and hummus (chickpeas are a powerhouse with loads of additional fiber as well as plant-based protein).
+Cook the eggs any way you want, or use egg whites only if you prefer.
+And you don’t have to stick to plain hummus; try avocado hummus, roasted red pepper hummus, beet hummus, or even white bean hummus.
+(Make the hummus ahead of time and keep it in the fridge, but it’s fine to use store-bought.)

-• Add in any number of veggies you like or have on hand.
+• Add in any veggies you have on hand.
 You can use raw or cooked veggies here.
-In today's bowls, I have some cherry tomatoes, mushrooms and spinach cooked in a bit of extra virgin olive oil.
-But if you have some roasted veggies leftover from last night's dinner, this is a great place to add them!
+In today’s bowls, I have some cherry tomatoes, mushrooms, and spinach cooked in a bit of extra virgin olive oil.
+But if you have some roasted veggies leftover from last night’s dinner, this is a great place to add them!
 My Italian roasted vegetables, crispy roasted broccoli, or roasted sweet potatoes are all good to use here.

 • Serve with your favorite bread (optional).
 I do pita or Jerusalem bagels sometimes.